akshatsingh1718/TransformTool-JoshiJI/TRACKING.md

 - [x] GST 2B Excel: "Trade/Legal name" sort
 - [x] GSTR1 Self: check email for structure.

 # Work for 8 Mar 24
 - [x] remove number from Part/Cash in GSTR1_self.
 - [x] optional mapping file in gstr1 with qty.
 - [x] Bill no addition in gstr1 with qty.
+- [Payment not done - ] implemented "SMC GLOBAL /SHARE"